The culture of finger-pointing and catastrophizing others' words has grown…

 - I’m going to gently remind her at a later appropriate time of my need and our agreement to do [such and such], which may still result in backlash, but so be it.

-- I’m aware that Helen has shown progress in [such and such] areas and I have to remember that life is often two steps forward and one step back.
+- I’m aware that my spouse has shown progress in [such and such] areas and I have to remember that life is often two steps forward and one step back.
 I will compliment her on things that are going better and show my love.

 - I’m praying in my heart for wisdom and guidance to know when to take a stand and when to be flexible.